hack3rs.ca network-security

 AV-06 · State-backed and foreign targeted intrusions

-$ action: Harden identity and edge access, prioritize high-value systems, improve telemetry retention, and practice threat-informed detection and long-duration investigations.
+$ action: Harden identity and edge access, protect high-value systems, extend telemetry retention, and build investigation procedures for slow campaigns — not just fast incident response.

 1. Why This Threat Exists